hanatos/vkdt/readme.md

 * submodule imgui
 * submodule rawspeed (depends on pugixml, stdc++, zlib, jpeg, libomp)
 * libjpeg
-* build: make, pkg-config, clang, rsync
+* build: make, pkg-config, clang, rsync, sed
 * build rawspeed: cmake, libomp-dev

 optional (configure in `bin/config.mk`):

-* freetype (libfreetype-dev) for nicer font rendering
+* freetype (libfreetype-dev libpng16-16) for nicer font rendering
 * exiv2 (libexiv2-dev) for raw metadata loading to assign noise profiles
 * asound (libasound2) for audio support in mlv raw video
+* ffmpeg (libavformat-dev libavcodec-dev) for the video input module `i-vid`

 you can also build without rawspeed if that is useful for you.